 Incorrect: Kant wrote, “There is no fact of the matter here;” Kripke disagreed with him.

 Listed items may be made inline or, instead, indented as new paragraphs.
-List a short items with commas, and list long items with semicolons either inline or indented.
+List short items with commas, and list long items with semicolons either inline or indented.
 Both cases must be introduced with a colon.
-Two examples:
+Here are two examples:

 Traditionally the arguments for God’s existence have fallen into several families: arguments, miracles, and prudential justifications.